chkao831/FA18_Introduction-to-Numerical-Analysis_UCSDMATH170A/README.md

 ## Contains selected coursework with some MATLAB codes

-All questions of each assignmnent refer to the exercises in Fundamentals of Matrix Computations, 3rd Edition by David S. Watkins (ISBN: 978-0-470-52833-4)
+All exercises with specific codes refer to the exercises in Fundamentals of Matrix Computations, 3rd Edition by David S. Watkins (ISBN: 978-0-470-52833-4)